sghpjuikit/player/CONTRIBUTING.md

 1) Set `Project > Open Module Settings > Project > Project SDK` to the same JDK as set in gradle properties
 1) `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM` set to `Use Project JVM`
 1) Optionally run `git checkout .idea` in the Terminal to regain the codeStyles
-1) Optionally enable external annotations and use those provided in [idea/annotations](idea/annotations)
+1) Optionally enable external annotations and use those provided in [idea/annotations](.idea/annotations)
    This will provide project specific deprecations and null type-safety for numerous JDK APIs
    For more information about this see [official documentation](https://www.jetbrains.com/help/idea/external-annotations.html)

 #### Properties

 - [gradle/wrapper/gradle-wrapper.properties](gradle/wrapper/gradle-wrapper.properties)
-  Shared project properties, specifies gradle version used
+  Project properties, specifies gradle version used
 - [gradle.properties](gradle.properties)
-  Local project properties, specifies optional language, build (gradle) and custom application run properties, which are:
+  Per-developer project properties, specifies optional language, build (gradle) and custom application run properties, which are:
     - player.memoryMin=100m  // defines -Xms of the JVM of the application
     - player.memoryMax=3g  // defines -Xmx of the JVM of the application
     - player.buildDir=Z:/build  // build output directory
     - player.jvmArgs= // custom JVM arguments
 - [settings.gradle.kts](settings.gradle.kts)
-  Shared project properties, defines gradle build configuration, like build files, etc.
+  Project properties, defines gradle build configuration, like build files, etc.
 - [app/user/application.properties](app/user/application.properties)
-  Local application properties, managed by application and editable through ui
+  User application properties, managed by application and editable through its ui

 ## Running